coq/coq/doc/sphinx/language/cic.rst

 The Calculus of Inductive Constructions with impredicative Set
 -----------------------------------------------------------------

-|Coq| can be used as a type-checker for the Calculus of Inductive
+|Coq| can be used as a type checker for the Calculus of Inductive
 Constructions with an impredicative sort :math:`\Set` by using the compiler option ``-impredicative-set``.
 For example, using the ordinary `coqtop` command, the following is rejected,